Deck Planning Basics

 • P: Stringer - The support frame of stairs to which the risers and treads attach.

-Build or resurface?
+Build or Resurface?

 Get inspired with curated deck designs.